 How to choose the right influencer?

 Partnering with the right influencer can significantly boost your brand’s social media presence and ROI.
-But finding the right influencer is not easy, there are just too many con artists now.
-Fake influencers buy social media followers and engagement to seem influential.
-It’s best to use a follower audit tool to weed out such users so you don’t become a victim of influencer fraud.
+But finding the right influencer is not easy, there are just too many fake influencers now.
+These fake influencers buy social media followers and engagement to seem influential.
+It’s best to use a follower audit tool to weed out such users so you don’t become a victim of influencer fraud and such fake influencers get exposed.
 One such tool is FollowerAudit.

-FollowerAudit is a follower tracker that can help you track, monitor, and analyze your followers.
-It is also an effective follower audit tool that can identify bots, inactive, and fake followers from any public Twitter account.
+FollowerAudit is a follower tracker that can expose fake influencers within minutes with accurate results and also helps you track, monitor, and analyze any public Twitter account’s followers.
 It can be a great tool to analyze the authenticity of an influencer’s follower base.
 Using the other features, you can further analyze how frequently they engage and get many other useful insights.

 Key features of FollowerAudit